BasicallyMe/saffron-interactive-assessment/README.md

 npm run dev

-Now you can view the output in your browser in the address specified in the terminal output.
+Now you can view the output in your browser at the address specified in the terminal output.
 The address will probably be localhost:1234

 Thank you so much